 We call them natural disasters.
 Hurricanes, floods, tornadoes, etc. Mother nature cooks ‘em up and tosses ‘em at us.
 We either get out of the way or get sucked into their destruction.

 Some wildfires are natural disasters.
 When dry thunderstorms produce lightning without rain that strikes extremely dry grasslands and trees that spark and start fires, that’s natural.

-However, for most of the California wildfires burning right now, man has started them.
+However, for many of the California wildfires burning right now, man has started them.
 Not natural, human-caused.
-The Holy Fire that prompted the evacuation of 20,000 so far was allegedly started by an arsonist that messaged two weeks back that, “The place is going to burn.”
+The Holy Fire in August of 2018 that prompted the evacuation of 20,000 was allegedly started by an arsonist that messaged two weeks back that, “The place is going to burn.”
 Whether arson, careless campfires, vehicle mishap, or a tossed cigarette.

 There’s another human-caused way these fires start and that’s the story I want to share with you today.
 They’re caused by the electric company.
 How’s that you might ask?
 Let me explain and then connect the dots on how what’s happening on the west coast might have far-reaching effects across much of the country.

 To prevent wildfires, one electric company in California is pro-actively cutting off power to its customers.
 That’s sounds crazy, but it’s happening.

 When there’s extremely dry conditions, it’s been determined that poorly maintained power lines and electrical equipment spark.
 It’s those sparks that hit dry or dead vegetation and start fires.
 According to Cal Fire, that’s how 12 wildfires started that tore through northern California in October of 2017.
 We won’t name the power company and play the blame game.
 That’s not what’s important here.

 What’s happening right now is that the current summer of 2018 heat wave and moderate drought is taking a toll on crops and the land as well as the electric grid.
 Power consumption increases as residents try to cool themselves.